A unique blend of aerospace and ocean engineering systems

 The undergraduate course of study culminates in a year-long capstone design experience in the senior year.
 Design project assignments are developed by industry and government experts as part of international design competitions in which teams of AOE students have won numerous awards for their aircraft, spacecraft, and ship designs.

-U.S. News and World Report ranked VT AOE #14 nationally among undergraduate aerospace engineering programs for 2016-2017.
+U.S. News and World Report ranked VT AOE #13 nationally among undergraduate aerospace engineering programs in the 2024 rankings.